-The only survival part about this game is that you need to find ammo since in the battles where you need to survive, you’ll quickly run out.
+The only survival part about this game is that you need to find ammo since, in the battles where you need to survive, you’ll quickly run out.
 You don’t have a health bar.
 Nope, this is replaced with the “Call Of Duty” style of health bars.
-Where the screen becomes more red when you take hits.
+Where the screen becomes redder when you take hits.
 What’s nice in this game is that the screen becomes gray when you are one hit away from death.

 “Adventure found me.”

-The most early design sketches that where posted featured a lot of content that didn’t made the final cut.
+The earliest design sketches that were posted featured a lot of content that didn’t make the final cut.
 So which adventure did Lara find?
 Like I said, the game looks amazing.
 The graphics are really neat.
 For the most part.
-Some area’s of the game will feel a bit unpolished.
-It could have been my graphics card but some pits their textures where too big.
+Some areas of the game will feel a bit unpolished.
+It could have been my graphics card but some pits their textures were too big.

-In each area you have several secrets, treasures, food plants… to find.
-This is lovely since it makes me coming back even after I finished the game.
+In each area, you have many secrets, treasures, food plants… to find.
+This is lovely since it makes me come back even after I finished the game.
 The replay value is high in this game.
 Sometimes you have even enemies who respawn so that you have something to shoot with your collected ammo.

 The gameplay is pretty neat.
 Again, for the most part.
 Like many other reviewers will tell you, get a sturdy keyboard to play this game.
-Since there are a lot of quick time events.
+Since there are a lot of quick-time events.
 They break the pace of the game often and are in some cutscenes rather unwelcome.
-I even think that in some of the cutscenes the quick time events are responsive.
-And in some your timing needs to be better as in other cutscenes.
+I even think that in some cutscenes the quick time events are responsive.
+And in some, your timing needs to be better than in other cutscenes.
 Hrm, great to be consistent.

 Even the very first puzzles require you to blow up parts of the cave where Lara is held.
 But why is she held there?
-Good question to introduce the part of the review where I talk about the story.
+A good question to introduce the part of the review where I talk about the story.

 The story is mediocre at best but gets extremely “meh” at the end.
 The Tomb Raider games never really got me into the story.
 And this game is no different.
-Don’t get me wrong, it’s a unique story that I enjoyed but it didn’t left an impression on me.
-I skip the cutscenes in my 2nd playthrough since I didn’t wanted to be bothered by the story and just play.
-Some RPG or big story driven games can smell the plot twists from miles away.
+Don’t get me wrong, it’s a unique story that I enjoyed but it didn’t leave an impression on me.
+I skip the cutscenes in my 2nd playthrough since I didn’t want to be bothered by the story and just play.
+Some RPG or big story-driven games can smell the plot twists from miles away.

 But the disappointing story actually gave me hope of something else.
 Voice acting.
 I loved the voice acting in this game.
-It’s top notch.
+It’s top-notch.
 The sound in this game is amazing.
-I really advice playing this game with a good headset.
-I played this game with a headset and it makes the game way more intense then with speakers.
-The music is amazing.
+I really advise playing this game with a good headset.
+I played this game with a headset, and it makes the game way more intense than with speakers.
+The music is incredible.
 I truly enjoyed the music in this game.
-Although, I felt that the silentness of some area’s was a nice choice too.
+Although, I felt that the silence of some areas was a nice choice too.

 For a long time, I didn’t have steam.
 But thanks to this game, I got an account.
-I am glad that I di since I got easily access to the updates for the game.
+I am glad that I did since I got easy access to the updates for the game.

 The animation in this game of the characters is amazing and well done.
 Even with my weak laptop, I had to put this game on low settings, I really saw that a lot of work went into this game’s animation.
 Some death scenes may be disturbing, but it adds to the game.